EcoBlitz Team

-An early career fellow in the UCLA Center for Diverse Leadership in Science in the Institute of the Environment and Sustainability, she is also involved with statewide policy initiatives as a steering committee for the University of California-California State University Environmental and Climate Literacy Projects.
-Kimi is a Civics Environmental Education Fellow with the NAAEE, and as the EcoBlitz team leader, is leading the expansion and scaling of EcoBlitz for her NAAEE fellowship project.
-She is the instructor for the EcoBlitz microcredential course which was co-designed with EcoBlitz team member Jessica Lura.
-Kimi taught the spring 2022 online course through Teachers College of San Joaquin, and will teach the spring 2023 course through Cal Poly Humboldt College of Extended Education & Global Engagement.
-She is a Ph.D.
-Candidate in Sustainability Education.
+As the EcoBlitz program leader, she is leading the expansion and scaling of EcoBlitz as a continuation of her NAAEE fellowship project, with the support of a National Geographic Society grant.
+She is the instructor for the EcoBlitz micro-credential course, which was co-designed with EcoBlitz team member Jessica Lura.
+Kimi taught the spring 2022 online course through Teachers College of San Joaquin and the spring 2023 and spring 2025 courses through Cal Poly Humboldt College of Extended Education & Global Engagement.

 Jessica Lura, a National Board Certified teacher, works with K-8 students, parents, and teachers so that teachers are supported and empowered as leaders and professionals and students develop the skills, attitudes, and knowledge necessary to be successful in today's global society.
 She leads professional learning around project-based learning and design thinking methodologies, how to integrate of technology and digital citizenship into the core curriculum, and how to design learning experiences that provide opportunities for problem-defining, problem-solving, and real world interactions.
 She helped co-design the EcoBlitz microcredential online course.
 An explorer at heart, she is a National Geographic Educator Certification Mentor.